Source code for mirgecom.simutil

 def allsync(local_values, comm=None, op=None): """ Perform allreduce if MPI comm is provided.
 Deprecated.
 Do not use in new code. """ from warnings import warn warn("allsync is deprecated and will disappear in Q1 2022. " "Use global_reduce instead.", DeprecationWarning, stacklevel=2) if comm is None: return local_values from mpi4py import MPI if op is None: op = MPI.MAX if op == MPI.MIN: op_string = "min" elif op == MPI.MAX: op_string = "max" elif op == MPI.SUM: op_string = "sum" elif op == MPI.PROD: op_string = "prod" elif op == MPI.LOR: op_string = "lor" elif op == MPI.LAND: op_string = "land" else: raise ValueError(f"Unrecognized MPI reduce op {op}.") return global_reduce(local_values, op_string, comm=comm)

-[docs] def check_naninf_local(dcoll: DiscretizationCollection, dd: str, field: DOFArray) -> bool: """Return True if there are any NaNs or Infs in the field.""" actx = field.array_context s = actx.to_numpy(op.nodal_sum_loc(dcoll, dd, field)) return not np.isfinite(s)
+[docs] def check_naninf_local(dcoll: DiscretizationCollection, dd: str, field: DOFArray) -> bool: """Return True if there are any NaNs or Infs in the field.""" actx = field.array_context assert actx is not None s = actx.to_numpy(op.nodal_sum_loc(dcoll, dd, field)) return not np.isfinite(s)

 [docs] def compare_fluid_solutions(dcoll, red_state, blue_state, *, dd=DD_VOLUME_ALL): """Return inf norm of (*red_state* - *blue_state*) for each component. .. note:: This is a collective routine and must be called by all MPI ranks. """ # added tag_axes calls to eliminate fallback warnings at compile time actx = red_state.array_context resid = tag_axes(actx, { 0: DiscretizationElementAxisTag(), 1: DiscretizationDOFAxisTag() }, red_state - blue_state) resid_errs = actx.to_numpy( tag_axes(actx, { 0: DiscretizationElementAxisTag() }, flatten( componentwise_norms(dcoll, resid, order=np.inf, dd=dd), actx) ) ) return resid_errs.tolist()